 One of the most challenging aspects of determining desired conditions is understanding the multiple and sometimes competing values that individuals and groups have for a place, including the legal responsibilities for tribal consultation.
 Visitors, non-visitors, and other interested groups and communities have diverse backgrounds, interests, and motivations that often lead to different preferences and expectations.
 Determining desired conditions is an opportunity to build alignment with interested groups and communities for resource conditions and visitor experiences.
-It is also an opportunity to include values that have been systemically excluded and are systematically underrepresented, especially since often the desired conditions and the history used to determine future uses are based on those who already have substantial access to recreation.
-Thus, environmental justice and recreation access equity should also be considered while determining desired conditions.
+It is also an opportunity to consider a broader representation of perspectives and values.
 While reaching alignment may be difficult via civic engagement, this approach ensures that varying voices and perspectives are heard and that interested groups and communities understand the process of defining desired conditions.
-Inclusive, deliberative processes can help identify and articulate shared values.
+Deliberative processes can help identify and articulate shared values.
 And, as Yogi Berra observed, there is no way to assess your success if you have not identified your goals.